Chain Stitch - Learn How to Do This Modern Embroidery Technique

 Examples of Chain Stitch in my patterns

 Let's look at some examples of how you can use this awesome foundation stitch in your work!
-First up, here's my Little Wildflower Meadow pattern.See the flower on the left?
-The stalk is made up of lovely little chain stitches.
+First up, here's a video of me using it in the 'Get Cosy' pattern for letters.

 Another example is my pattern The Night Before Christmas.
 Check out the basket, and how it's filled with Chain Stitch.
 Isn't that beautiful?